Tianjin FAW: History

 Production of the Daihatsu-based Xiali N3 ran from 2004 to 2012.
 Production at the Tianjin Xiali plant had shifted to more modern Toyota vehicles, for example the Xiali 2000 that was based on the Toyota Platz/Vitz but the production of the much cheaper Xiali outlived the Xiali 2000.
 Toyota also builds and sells vehicles in China under its own brand.

 The Xiali brand was discontinued in 2015 and was replaced by the new brand called Junpai.

 From 1984 to 2002, Tianjin FAW manufactured Hijet-based Daihatsu mini trucks in China rebranded as Huali Dafa.
 Currently Huali offers the first generation Daihatsu Terios and second generation Daihatsu Move.

-FAW Tianjin also produces the Miles ZX40, an electric version of the Daihatsu Move which became the first Chinese-built vehicle sold in the United States when it was offered in mid-2006 by Miles Automotive Group.
+FAW Tianjin also produced the Miles ZX40, an electric version of the Daihatsu Move which became the first Chinese-built vehicle sold in the United States when it was offered in mid-2006 by Miles Automotive Group.

+Since 2012, FAW Xiali's net profit after deducting non-recurring items has been negative, and sales have also begun to decline year by year, from 185,000 units in 2012 to 37,000 units in 2016.
+During this period, due to two consecutive years of losses in 2013 and 2014, the Shenzhen Stock Exchange issued a delisting risk warning.
+In June 2019, Xiali officially stopped producing models, with an annual output of only 1,186 units.

+On December 23, 2019, FAW Xiali issued an announcement to disclose the asset restructuring plan with China Railway Materials.
+China First Automobile Co., Ltd. plans to transfer its approximately 697 million shares of FAW Xiali (accounting for 43.73% of FAW Xiali's total share capital before this transaction) to China Railway Materials free of charge.
+On January 8, 2021, FAW Xiali was renamed China Railway Materials, from then on the reorganized company no longer engaged in automobile production business.